Publications

 Dr Celeste McNamara is Assistant Professor of history in the School of History and Geography, Dublin City University, Ireland.
 She is a specialist in early modern Italian history, Catholic Reform, and religious culture.
 She is the author of The Bishop’s Burden: Reforming the Catholic Church in Early Modern Italy (The Catholic University of America Press, 2020).
 Currently she is working on a project entitled Sin in the Serenissima: Illicit Sexuality in Early Modern Venice, which examines the policing of sexual morality by both secular and ecclesiastical officials.

-FOR BOOK REVIEWS please contact Celeste McNamara at email: [email protected]
+For book reviews please contact Celeste McNamara at email: [email protected]

 PUBLISHERS WISHING TO SOLICIT BOOK REVIEWS: